DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

   * monitoringJobType `string`: The type of the monitoring job.
 The progress is contained in MonitoringPercentageCompletion property.
   * monitoringPercentageCompletion `integer`: The percentage of the monitoring job.
 The type of the monitoring job is defined by MonitoringJobType property.
   * primaryStagingAzureStorageAccountId `string`: The primary staging storage account.
+  * recoveryReplicaDiskAccountType `string`: The replica disk type.
+Its an optional value and will be same as source disk type if not user provided.
+  * recoveryReplicaDiskId `string`: Recovery replica disk Arm Id.
-  * recoveryAzureResourceGroupId `string`: The recovery disk resource group Arm Id.
+  * recoveryResourceGroupId `string`: The recovery disk resource group Arm Id.
+  * recoveryTargetDiskAccountType `string`: The target disk type after failover.
+Its an optional value and will be same as source disk type if not user provided.
-  * recoveryDiskId `string`: Recovery disk Arm Id.
+  * recoveryTargetDiskId `string`: Recovery target disk Arm Id.
   * resyncRequired `boolean`: A value indicating whether resync is required for this disk.

+### A2AProtectionContainerMappingDetails
+* A2AProtectionContainerMappingDetails `object`: A2A provider specific settings.
+  * agentAutoUpdateStatus `string` (values: Disabled, Enabled): A value indicating whether the auto update is enabled.
+  * automationAccountArmId `string`: The automation account arm id.
+  * jobScheduleName `string`: The job schedule arm name.
+  * scheduleName `string`: The schedule arm name.
+  * instanceType `string`: Gets the class type.
+Overriden in derived classes.

+### A2ARecoveryPointDetails
+* A2ARecoveryPointDetails `object`: A2A provider specific recovery point details.
+  * recoveryPointSyncType `string` (values: MultiVmSyncRecoveryPoint, PerVmRecoveryPoint): A value indicating whether the recovery point is multi VM consistent.
+  * instanceType `string`: Gets the provider type.

 ### A2AReplicationDetails
 * A2AReplicationDetails `object`: A2A provider specific settings.